1,000+ Opportunities

 us For questions about an existing grant aware Government Center MC 683B Minneapolis, MN 55487-0240

-Based on current listing details, eligibility includes: Local government units and youth sports associations in Hennepin County, Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local government units and youth sports associations in Hennepin County, Minnesota.
+Confirm the full requirements in the official notice before applying.